byfranke/persistentshell/README.md

 # Disclaimer
 This tool is designed for educational and testing purposes only.
 The creator strictly discourages and disclaims any responsibility for its use in unauthorized or malicious activities.
 Always obtain explicit permission before deploying this tool in any environment.

+# Donations

+If you find these tools useful and would like to support ongoing development and maintenance, please consider making a donation.
+Your contribution helps ensure that these tools are regularly updated and improved, benefiting the cybersecurity community.
+Any amount is greatly appreciated and will make a significant difference in supporting this project.
+Thank you for considering supporting this work!

+Addres Bitcoin: bc1qkdh3eqpj87q5hlhc7pvm025hmsd9zp2kadxf76